Box jellyfish are a highly dangerous invertebrates species.

 - Irregular pulse/ heart failure

-How to Treat a Sting
+How to Treat a Jellyfish Sting

 Note: sting victims should not drink alcohol, take medicine or eat any food.
 Seek medical treatment as quickly as possible or apply anti-venom if available.
 In instances of severe stinging, CPR might be needed as the swimmer might go into anaphylactic shock.

-What to Do If You See a Sting Victim
+How to Help a Sting Victim

-1. Avoid Night Swims:
+1. Avoid Night Swims

 Warm shallow waters with sandy bottoms seem to attract box jellyfish, and an overwhelming consensus is that they are quite active when the sun goes down.
 Avoid swims at dusk or at night.

-3. Get a Stinger Suit:
+4. Get a Stinger Suit

 Lycra swimming/dive suits are a good choice for protection, and there are now dedicated stinger suits available.